On the fields of definition of genus-one covers of $\mathbb{P}^1$

 The construction proceeds as follows: using the idea of a reduced cover \cite{DE99} models of the initial cover can be put in one-to-one correspondence with models of the regular cover $E\to E/\Aut(E,\beta)$.
 The regular cover turns out to be an isogeny in the case we are interested.
 Afterwards some analysis of cohomological obstructions demonstrates the existence of an isogeny with prescribed properties.
 Finally, the refined version of Belyi theorem from \cite{C96} is applied to complete the construction.

-The cohomological obstructions for a field of moduli being a field of definition was introduced by P. Debes in a more general context of arbitrary algebraic covers \cite{DD97}.
+The cohomological obstructions for a field of moduli being a field of definition was introduced by P. Dèbes and J.-C. Douai in a more general context of arbitrary algebraic covers \cite{DD97}.
 This obstruction consists of a family of elements in $H^2(G_M,\C(\Aut (X,f)))$ where $G_M$ is the absolute Galois group of a field of moduli $M$ and $\C(\Aut (X,f))$ stands for the centre of the automorphisms group of a cover $(X,f)$.
-However, even in the case of covers with an abelian group of automorphisms when the obstruction reduces to a singe element, it is generally unclear which elements in the cohomology group arise in this way.
-This makes constructing examples with purely cohomological technique more difficult.
+However, even in the case of covers with an abelian group of automorphisms when the obstruction reduces to a single element, it is generally unclear which elements in the cohomology group arise in this way.
+This makes constructing examples by means of purely cohomological techniques more difficult.
 The key observation in the genus-one case is that under some assumptions each element of $H^2(G_M,E[m])$ appears as an obstruction for a Belyi pair (Lemma \ref{lemma3}).

-Our approach can be also applied to produce counterexamples to Hasse principle for Belyi pairs in the following sense (see Corollary \ref{cor4} below):
+Our approach can be also applied to produce counterexamples to the Hasse principle for Belyi pairs in the following sense (see Corollary \ref{cor4} below):